 - CREATE A SAFE SPACE Keep mum engaged with healthcare by making sure she does not feel shamed.

-- DO spend time talking with mum and anyone with her to get to know her and build rapport.
-Building trust is vital.

-- DON'T go straight into focussing on any substance use, this will help them feel safer to yarn through any issues or concerns.
+If a woman discloses drinking alcohol, making them feel guilty about drinking can sometimes result in disengagement for the duration of their pregnancy. - DO spend time talking with mum and anyone with her to get to know her and build rapport.
+Building trust is vital. - DON'T go straight into focussing on any substance use, this will help them feel safer to yarn through any issues or concerns.

-- ENCOURAGE them to yarn with Aunties,
+- ENCOURAGE them to yarn with

-Elders or other trusted people who can
+Aunties, Elders or other trusted people

-support them in reducing any alcohol, let
+who can support them in reducing any

-them know that they aren't alone, and
+alcohol, let them know that they aren't

-everyone wants to support both their
+alone, and everyone wants to support

-health and that of their baby.
+both their health and that of their baby.

 - BE AWARE Depending on your local community it might not be most appropriate for a male to be talking with a female, or appropriate to speak in English without a translator or support person present in those instances work with your health team to have the right people there.
 Aboriginal Health Workers and Health Practitioners are critical members of the health team and are best placed to advise.